Windows 10: What if I roll back

 1. What if I roll back - Similar Threads - roll

-2. Microsoft is now officially rolling out Windows 11 24H2 on Windows 10 as an optional upgrade
+2. Microsoft is rolling out Recall to Windows 11 Copilot+ PCs via an optional update

 in Windows 10 News